verae98/Interpreter/README.md

 - Unknown symbol
 - Syntax error with for example two numbers after each other without operator between them
 - Variables that have not been defined
-- assignment to a non_variable, such as the symbol 8
+- Assignment to a non_variable, such as nummber 8

 ## Features
 - Calutations can be made with the plus, min multyply and divide operator.
 These calculations are according the math rules